martgil/webext-docs/downloads.rst

       :name: [``query``]
       :type: (array of string, optional)

-      This array of search terms limits results to <a href='#type-DownloadItem'>DownloadItems</a> whose :code:`filename` or :code:`url` contain all of the search terms that do not begin with a dash '-' and none of the search terms that do begin with a dash.
+      This array of search terms limits results to `DownloadItems <#type-DownloadItem>`__ whose :code:`filename` or :code:`url` contain all of the search terms that do not begin with a dash '-' and none of the search terms that do begin with a dash.

    .. api-member::